coxmediagroup/uidev-assignment-extended/README.md

 - Less preprocessor
 	- You will be modifying some global variables and recompiling the bootstrap CSS files.
 - Grunt or other task-based command line build tool of your choice
-	- You will be removing all JavaScript components not being used and recompiling the Bootstrap JS files.
+	- You will be removing all JavaScript components, not being used, and recompiling the Bootstrap JS files.
 - AngularJS
 - Google fonts